-- 3.5 We are committed to providing as much information as possible and keeping our local communities up to date with the progress of planning policy development, as well as providing information on the wider / national changes to the planning system. - 3.6 Three channels that we will utilise are: - Website we will maintain the SDNPA website, publishing regular updates and information, documents, and contact details.
+- 3.6 We are committed to providing as much information as possible and keeping our local communities up to date with the progress of planning policy development, as well as providing information on the wider / national changes to the planning system. - 3.7 Three channels that we will utilise are: - Website we will maintain the SDNPA website, publishing regular updates and information, documents, and contact details.
 This should be a first port of call to members of the community and stakeholders - Planning Newsletter the SDNPA produce a newsletter, covering a range of topics relating to planning.
-The newsletter is sent via email to all contacts on the consultee database and published on the SDNPA website (https://www.southdowns.gov.uk/planning-newsletter/).
+The newsletter is sent via email to all contacts on the consultee database and published on the SDNPA website (click here for link to Planning Newsletter).
 Paper copies will be made available to those without access to email or the internet - Media Releases and Social Media the SDNPA will publicise consultations through media releases and through social media channels